 The relationship and interaction between Ohio law governing not-for-profit organizations and the Internal Revenue Code provisions governing tax-exempt and charitable organizations can be confusing and often misunderstood.
 Many people assume that one necessarily means the other, which is not the case.

 The Ohio Revised Code sets forth rules for establishing and operating a not-for-profit corporation under Ohio law.
 The linchpin of not-for-profit status in Ohio is that the “net earnings” of the corporation may not be distributed or used for the benefit of private individuals (or privately-owned entities).
 In other words, the corporation’s “earnings” may be used only in furtherance of its non-profit purposes.
 Likewise, any payment of compensation for services rendered to the organization (e.g., to employees) must be “reasonable.”

-Ohio law also specifies whether the stated purpose of a non-profit corporation qualifies as “charitable”.
-For example, a non-profit that operates a local public food pantry would be considered “charitable”, but the high school baseball booster club likely would not.
-Although they are both non-profit and tax-exempt, the “charitable” distinction is an important one.
-Most non-profit organizations are required to register with the Ohio Attorney General’s Office, and those that qualify as “charitable” must also file an Annual Report (and pay the accompanying fee).
+Ohio law also specifies whether the stated purpose of a non-profit corporation qualifies as “charitable.”
+For example, a non-profit operating a local public food pantry would be considered “charitable,” but the high school baseball booster club likely would not.
+Although they are both non-profit and tax-exempt, the “charitable” distinction is important.
+Most non-profit organizations must register with the Ohio Attorney General’s Office, and those that qualify as “charitable” must also file an Annual Report (and pay the accompanying fee).